 Spain arrive with that calm confidence you get from a team that knows exactly who it is.
 Luis de la Fuente hasn’t reinvented anything.
 He’s doubled down on what worked.
 A young core, loads of energy out wide, and midfielders who never panic.
 The squad is packed with players comfortable in possession and brave enough to keep asking for the ball.

-Cape Verde, meanwhile, enter their first ever World Cup appearance.
-Bubista has stuck with the players who got them here.
+Cape Verde, meanwhile, will be making their first ever World Cup appearance.
+Bubista the 2025 CAF Coach of the Year has stuck with the players who got them here.
 It’s a tight-knit squad, many of whom have been on this journey together for years.

 Spain should line up in their familiar 4-3-3 shape.
 Expect a composed back line, a technical midfield built to dominate the ball, and pace on both wings.
 The wide players are key here.
 They stretch teams, force mistakes, and create chaos in good areas.
 Spain won’t rush it.
 They’ll probe and wait for gaps.

 Cape Verde are likely to set up compact, probably with a deeper defensive block.
 They’ll want numbers behind the ball and quick outlets when they win it back.
-The shape may look cautious, but it’s sensible.
+The shape will be ultra cautious, but it’s sensible.
 Against a team like Spain, space is a luxury they can’t afford.

 This matchup really comes down to control versus resilience.
 Spain will want to pin Cape Verde back early, move the ball quickly, and avoid frustration.
 The first goal matters.
 Get it early, and the game opens up.
 Leave it too long, and suddenly the underdog belief grows.